Kong-Codes/demo-repo/README.md

 # Demo

-This file is just mere basics of learing Git
+This file is just mere basics of learing Git.